 Normal levels of estradiol vary widely, across several orders of concentration, from 1-20 000 pg/ml, depending on the target group and the time of life.
 Other medications also play a role; for example, aromatase inhibitors may drive estradiol levels down to less than 1 pg/ml.

 In a normal menstrual cycle, estradiol levels fluctuate as follows:

 - <50 pg/ml during menstrual periods

 - 200 pg/ml (maximum) during follicular development

 - The level dips briefly during release of the ovum (ovulation) and peaks again during the luteal phase

 - In the absence of pregnancy, the level falls to its lowest or menstrual level at the end of the luteal phase.

-- If there is a pregnancy, the level rises steadily until the fetus is completely mature.
-This estradiol arises from the placenta, which aromatizes pro-hormones that come from the adrenal gland of the fetus and convert it to estradiol.
+- If conception occurs, estradiol levels rise steadily until the fetus is completely mature.
+This estradiol arises from the placenta, which aromatizes pro-hormones that come from the adrenal gland of the fetus and convert them to estradiol.

 - In adult males – 14 to 55 pg/mL

 - Follicular phase (Day 5) – 19 to 140 pg/ml